vaghetti/vaghetti.github.io/content/posts/wordle.md

 Do this for a couple of days, and you're hooked.
 You don't even need Twitter to remind you about Wordle anymore.
 Some people in my feed play the new word every day after midnight.

-## Takeaway
+## Wordle and senior engineers

 Some people say the biggest difference between an engineer and a senior engineer is not on the code they write, but on the senior engineer ability to figure out ways to not write code.

 Wordle is a great example of how this looks like in practice.
-It avoids loads of complexity at design time, making lots of features unnecessary and still delivering a superior experience in the end.
+It avoids loads of complexity at design time, making many features unnecessary and still delivering a superior experience in the end.

 No login, just give users a satisfying end when they fail.
 No social media integration, some emojis they can paste anywhere clipboard will do.
 No ads, make something people like first, figure money out later.
 Add a tight social media reminders + leave users wanting more loop, and you have a hit.